Riley-Howley/algorithms_mobile/README.md

 To ensure the app runs perfectly ensure that in the app settings that the permissions are accepted

-> Note: `YOUR INFORMATION IS SAVED ON A PUBLIC SERVER` and will be viewed by many people.
+> Note: <span style="color:red">YOUR INFORMATION IS SAVED ON A PUBLIC SERVER</span> and will be viewed by many people.

 ### How to use

+Once the application has launch add your name to the textfield and click the world to (Explore!).
+You will then be prompted with two text fields fill them in if you want to add a new location.
+OR click view to see four options of userid or add your own.
+When click either one or all of them click View Maps and you will then see the google map with the markers and the convex hull.
+Only markers will displayed on the map if the userid exists and polygon (Hull) will not be drawn unless the userid points are >= 3;

+Feel Free to pull the code and look around and use it for your own benefit.